Joberrr/puss-in-boots/_posts/2014-05-11-more-about-the-bar-b-q.md

 ### China Super Smog

 Here in Gatineau we have beautiful weather and blue skies today.
 We are so fortunate.
 I cannot imagine living in cities with so much smog.
 It's so thick you can barely see through it.

 You know we're all connected on this spaceship earth.
 Burning coal is unecessary when you could be burning Thorium.

-Converting coal into a clean energy source is possible, but why when safe nuclear is possible and cheaper?
+Safe nuclear is possible and cheaper than coal.